maxisawesome/maxisawesome.github.io/index.md

 layout: default
 Title: Home
 ---
 I'm Max.
 I'm a Machine Learning Engineer and Researcher, first working at [KUNGFU.AI](https://kungfu.ai) applying ML as an engineer, then [cohere.for.ai](https://cohere.for.ai/) doing research, and now at [MosaicML](https://www.mosaicml.com/).
-My work has covered natural language processing, computer vision, audio, and unsupervised learning.
-I recently published a paper on [data pruning](https://openreview.net/pdf?id=XUIYn3jo5T) (the [longer pre-print](https://arxiv.org/abs/2309.04564)) for natural language pretraining at scale.
+I published a paper on [data pruning](https://openreview.net/pdf?id=XUIYn3jo5T) (the longer pre-print [here](https://arxiv.org/abs/2309.04564)) for LLM pretraining, and my other work has covered LLM evaluations, computer vision projects, audio, and more.

-I enjoy backpacking where I can forget about the anthropocene, have spent a whopping \<REDACTED> hours playing Dota 2 (go zai, go rtz, go cr1t), lift, and spend as much time outside as I can.
+I enjoy backpacking where I can forget about the anthropocene, have spent a whopping \<REDACTED> hours playing Dota 2 (go zai, go rtz, go cr1t), lift, surf, and spend as much time outside as I can.
 In Austin I played ultimate frisbee on [Riverside](https://www.riversideultimate.org/) and loved hanging out in my backyard with [my cat, Callie](../cat).
-I grew up in Austin, went to school in Los Angeles, moved back home, and now live in San Francisco (hmu I just got here).
+I grew up in Austin, went to school in Los Angeles, moved back home, and now live in San Francisco.

 poor attempts at professionalism [here](https://www.linkedin.com/in/max-marion/)